Challenge Kaiserwinkl-Walchsee

 The main difference with the higher-end tri suits is the level of aerodynamic tuning and performance features they’ll have packed in.
 Some feature specific material profiles – such as raised bumps on the upper body – to reduce drag.
 Other premium tri suits have also incorporated additional features to promote better cooling while you race.

 If you’re still fairly new to triathlon, or if racing is more about enjoyment than chasing every ounce of performance.
 An entry-level or mid-range suit will absolutely do the trick to keep you comfortable.
 But if you’re looking for that extra 1% to race as fast as possible, or if you’ve been racing in a mid-range suit for a while and it’s not quite ticking all the boxes.
-Treating yourself to a premium suit might be worth the extra investment.
+Treating yourself to a premium suit is worth the extra investment to really maximise your performance.

 Tri suits for hot conditions